zavsnar/knowledge_base/postgres_mvcc.md

 ## Headers of row version
  - t_xmin - transaction id which adds the row
- - t_xmax - transaction id which delete the row
+ - t_xmax - transaction id which deletes the row
- - t_infomask - properties of verion (commited, aborted)
+ - t_infomask - properties of version (committed, aborted)
- - t_ctid (page num, pointer_idx in page) - point to actual version of row
+ - t_ctid (page num, pointer_idx in page) - point to the actual version of the row
- - t_bits - bit-mask that show which fields have NULL value.
+ - t_bits - bit-mask that shows which fields have NULL value.
 Yes NULL values don't store in fields
- - t_cmin - counter which using for CURSORs consistency
+ - t_cmin - counter which is used for CURSORs consistency

-Simple way to get `xmin` and `xmax`.
+The simple way to get `xmin` and `xmax`.
 ``` sql
 SELECT xmin, xmax, * FROM t;
 ```

 ## Transaction statuses
- * All active transactions are in shared memory in structure `ProcArray`.
+ * All active transactions are in shared memory in the structure `ProcArray`.
- * Statuses (committed, aborted) of finished transactions are storing in XACT (CLOG for PG versions before 10).
+ * Statuses (committed, aborted) of finished transactions are stored in XACT (CLOG for PG versions before 10).
- List of all transactions is in PGDATA/pg_xact, but several last pages are stored in buffers.
+ The list of all transactions is in PGDATA/pg_xact, but several last pages are stored in buffers.

 ## What is happening inside before and after transaction
 ``` sql